yefengjie/udacity-exercise-navigation/README.md

 ### Introduction

 Follow this project, you will train an agent to navigate (and collect bananas!) in a large, square world.
+What's more, the agent is trained is a discrete action space.

 ![Trained Agent][image1]